nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the SmartLib, such as `list`, will usually not call `Model#commitSmartLib()`, `Model#undoSmartLib()` or `Model#redoSmartLib()`.
+The user then decides to execute the command `listreader`.
+Commands that do not modify the SmartLib, such as `listreader`, will usually not call `Model#commitSmartLib()`, `Model#undoSmartLib()` or `Model#redoSmartLib()`.
 Thus, the `smartLibStateList` remains unchanged.